Kitchee SC

-The club has won 12 league titles, including six Hong Kong First Division titles and six Hong Kong Premier League titles.
-They also won nine Senior Shields and seven Hong Kong FA Cups.
-The club is also the first Hong Kong club to win a game in AFC Champions League group stage and to advance to the round of 16 of the competition.
+Throughout the club history, Kitchee is one of the most successful club in Hong Kong where they won 13 league titles, including 7 Hong Kong First Division titles and 7 Hong Kong Premier League titles.
+They also won 7 FA Cups, 5 League Cup and 9 Senior Shield.
+The club is also the first Hong Kong club to win a game in the AFC Champions League group stage and to advance to the round of 16 of the competition.

 History

-Formation
+Formation of the club (1931–1938)

 Kitchee's first headquarters at 130 Johnston Road, Wan Chai.

 In the late 1920s, a group of Hong Kongers formed a football team in order to compete in the Hong Kong Third Division.
 It was not until 1931, however, that the team was established as Kitchee Sports Club.

 Kitchee was founded as a grassroots organization, as such, they lacked the funding to pay the administrative and facilities costs necessary to become a multi sports club.

 It was not until 1934 when the club were able to raise the money to rent an office at 130 Johnston Road in Wan Chai, that they were admitted as members of the Hong Kong Football Association.

-World War II
+World War II era (1939–1946)

 In 1939, Japanese bombs hit Hong Kong during the Second Sino-Japanese War.
 The club's records during this time were destroyed during the bombing.

 As the Pacific War began, Hong Kong fell to the Japanese on 25 December 1941, therefore the club's operations were suspended during the three-year, eight-month Japanese occupation of Hong Kong.

 After the Japanese surrender of Hong Kong in August 1945, former members of Kitchee returned to the club.
 They resolved to help revitalize the Chinese Amateur Athletic Federation of Hong Kong and establish the Chinese Football Association of Hong Kong, the Hong Kong Chinese Football Referees’ Association and the Hong Kong Chinese Footballer's Fraternity.

-Post War to 1964
+Rise to prominence and first dynasty (1947–1964)

 Kitchee squad in Macau ahead of a charity exhibition match in 1959.

 Following the war, Kitchee were admitted into the 1947–48 Hong Kong First Division League where they won the league title, the club's first major trophy.
 Between 1947 and 1964, the club won three Hong Kong First Division titles, one Second Division title, four Hong Kong Senior Shield's and one Hong Kong Junior Shield.

 During this period, Kitchee discovered Hong Kong football legends Yiu Cheuk Yin and Lam Sheung Yee.
 Yiu led the club to its first two First Division titles and later became known as the "Treasure of Hong Kong Football."
 Lam spent a total 14 years at Kitchee, split between two spells, and was a part of every Kitchee squad which won a trophy between 1948 and 1964.